 Both GeForce RTX 2080 and GTX 1080 are high-end graphics cards and the second most powerful graphics cards in their respective series.
 GeForce GTX 1080, as we all know is the Nvidia’s flagship graphics card for a long time and it still packs a punch even after the release of new high-end graphics cards in the RTX 20 series.
 GeForce RTX 2080 is a new graphics card and its position comes after the mighty RTX 2080 Ti which is currently the most powerful gaming graphics card ever built.

-These new top of the line RTX 20 series graphics cards come with some new features that are not present in the GTX 10 series cards.
-Also, most of the users are still confused, whether they should go for the newer RTX 2080 or they should be better off with GTX 1080 which is still capable of running most of the latest games at 4K on ultra graphics settings.
-So, to make things clear and concise, here I am going make a complete comparison between RTX 2080 and GTX 1080 so that you can clearly decide which card will suit you the best.
+These new top-of-the-line RTX 20 series graphics cards come with some new features that are not present in the GTX 10 series cards.
+Also, most of the users are still confused, about whether they should go for the newer RTX 2080 or they should be better off with GTX 1080 which is still capable of running most of the latest games at 4K on ultra graphics settings.
+So, to make things clear and concise, here I am going to make a complete comparison between RTX 2080 and GTX 1080 so that you can clearly decide which card will suit you the best.

 RTX 2080 vs GTX 1080 Comparison

 Here is a very precise comparison between GTX 1080 and RTX 2080 cards based on their specifications, features, performance, power consumption and pricing.
 The comparison is done between Founders Edition of both these graphics cards, which is taken as a reference card.

-GeForce RTX 2080 is built on the Turing GPU architecture which the latest and one of the most advanced GPU architectures ever built.
+GeForce RTX 2080 is built on the Turing GPU architecture which is the latest and one of the most advanced GPU architectures ever built.
 The card comes with 2944 CUDA Cores and for Real Time Ray Tracing and AI / Deep Learning, it comes with RT Cores and Tensor Cores respectively.
 RTX 2080 is built on the 12nm fabrication process and it is designed for 4K gaming, and can also serve as a good workstation card too.
 This new Turing architecture is much more advanced and powerful than the older Pascal GPU architecture when it comes to supporting advanced technologies and processing.